willynilly/solemn-css/README.md

 # solemn-css
-Reports inappropriate language in your CSS code.
+Detects inappropriate language in your CSS code.